Tapestry Connect - Enterprise Edition

 How Do We Set Up Tapestry Connect - Enterprise Edition?

-Tapestry Connect - Enterprise Edition makes use of an Enterprise Application within your Azure Tenant and uses a set of client credentials to allow Cascade and Tapestry to access user files, these are the steps to get started
+Tapestry Connect - Enterprise Edition makes use of an Enterprise Application within your Azure Tenant and uses a set of client credentials to allow Cascade and Tapestry to access user files, these are the steps to get started:

 1. Have your Azure Tenant Administrator set up a new Enterprise Application called Cascade - Tapestry Connect